Route 8: Cliffs, vineyards, and surfing beaches

 Stages of the route

-This coastal route continues towards San Juan de Gaztelugatxe.
+This coastal route begins in San Juan de Gaztelugatxe.

 There are various lookouts from which you can enjoy this emblematic and captivating place.